 In an analysis of what the officers claimed happened on that night, The Associated Press sifted through hundreds of pages of evidence and hours of video from the scene, including officer body cameras.
-The cameras showed a starkly different scene than the one painted in the officers’ words.
+The cameras showed a starkly different scene to that described by the officers.

 More than a year and a half after Nichols’ death, three former officers are facing a federal criminal trial over the deadly pummeling.
 That’s in addition to allegations that they offered essentially no help as he slumped on a patrol car and onto the pavement, and claims that they lied or left out critical information to protect themselves from repercussions.

-Two other former officers have pleaded guilty and could testify against their former fellow officers.
+Two other former officers have pleaded guilty and could testify against the remaining three.

-The trial will heighten attention on a case that already has sparked outrage around the world and intensified calls for police reform in the city and the U.S. as a whole.
+The trial will heighten attention on a case that sparked outrage around the world and intensified calls for police reform in the city and the U.S. as a whole.

-The three officers likewise have been charged in Tennessee state courts, where the other two former officers, Desmond Mills and Emmitt Martin, plan to plead guilty, like they have in federal court.
-The U.S. Department of Justice has begun investigating the Memphis Police Department and Nichols’ family has sued the city over his death.
+The three officers have also been charged with second-degree murder in state court, where the other two former officers, Desmond Mills and Emmitt Martin, plan to plead guilty, like they have in federal court.
+The U.S. Department of Justice is investigating the Memphis Police Department and Nichols’ family has sued the city over his death.

 Here is an analysis of how the officers’ claims in reports at the time stack up with what video footage shows during four key moments.